Wilpon Baseball and Softball Complex: Alumni Field

 The University of Michigan softball program's stadium received a complete makeover after the close of the 2007 season, with renovations to provide fans with a cozy viewing environment that establishes the park as one of the nation's elite sites for competition.
 Modernizations to the new baseball and softball complex were funded largely by the Judy and Fred Wilpon Family Foundation, which covered $4 million of the $5.5 million softball project.

 Additions to Alumni Field include a new indoor hitting facility, press box and media facility, restrooms, concession area, and seating accommodations.
-U-M inserted an impressive 1,800-seat grandstand complemented by outfield bleachers holding an additional 1,000 seats.
-The two constructs double the capacity of a stadium that has hosted countless sellout crowds over its tenure.
+U-M inserted an impressive infield grandstand area that includes more than 1,200 seats, a 22-seat suite, and 200 standing room only spaces on the third base line.
+Outfield bleachers provide an additional 1,200 seats.
+The two constructs doubled the capacity of a stadium that has hosted countless sellout crowds over its tenure.